PantherXOS/px-install/README.md

 px install --config abd1uc3z
 ```

+Refer to `scripts/README.md` for more on enterprise configuration.

 ### Minimal bash-based replicate

 There's a minimal, all-in-one installer bash script in `scripts/install.sh`.
 It replicates the python application closely.
 Instead of params it asks for each setting.